openshift/origin/docs/cli.md

 #### Examples

 ```
-$ osc delete -f pod.json
+$ oc delete -f pod.json
-$ osc delete pod 1234-56-7890-234234-456456
+$ oc delete pod 1234-56-7890-234234-456456
 ```

-osc describe
+oc describe
 ----------------

-This command is a wordier version of `osc get` which also integrates other information that's related to a given resource.
+This command is a wordier version of `oc get` which also integrates other information that's related to a given resource.

 #### Examples

 ```
-$ osc describe service frontend
+$ oc describe service frontend
 ```

-osc label
+oc label
 ----------------

 This command adds labels to a provided resource.